 Title 24, Part 2, the California Building Code: Chapter 7A - Materials and Construction Methods for Exterior Wildfire Expose (CA BSC 2016a), requires that exterior walls in new buildings located in any Fire Hazard Severity Zone or any Wildland-Urban Interface (WUI) Fire Area are either non-combustible or fire resistant.
-One-hour fire resistive wall assemblies may also be required in all or a portion of walls in multi-family buildings.
-The Statewide CASE Team reviewed code compliance reports for a number of major one-coat stucco manufacturers, all of which had at least one wall assembly including foam continuous insulation which was one-hour fire-resistive rated.
-Some of the approved assemblies accommodate continuous insulation thicker than one-inch, while others specifically call out an insulation thickness of one-inch.
-It's uncertain if these assemblies will need to be re-tested to demonstrate compliance with the fire code using 1-1/2-inches of continuous insulation.
-The Statewide CASE Team and the Energy Commission are working with manufacturers, the code compliance reporting companies and the State Fire Marshall's office to come to a resolution.
-An alternative compliance path per Title 24, Part 2 is to apply one layer of 5/8-inch Type X gypsum sheathing on the exterior side of the framing.
+One-hour fire resistive wall assemblies may also be required in all or a portion of walls in multifamily buildings.
+See Section 3.2.3 for further discussion.